databrickslabs/splunk-integration/app/README.md

 * For any other unknown failure, please check the log files $SPLUNK_HOME/var/log/ta_databricks*.log to get more details on the issue.
 * The Add-on does not require a restart after the installation for all functionalities to work.
 However, the icons will be visible after one Splunk restart post-installation.
 * If all custom commands/notebooks fail to run with https response code [403] then most probably the client secret has expired.
 Please regenerate your client secret in this case on your Azure portal and configure the add-on again with the new client secret.
 Set the client secret's expiration time to a custom value that you seem fit.
 Refer this [guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret) for setting a client secret in Azure Active Directory.
+* If proxy is enabled and Use Proxy for OAuth is checked, and custom commands fail to run and throw the below mentioned error.
+HTTPSConnectionPool(host=<host>, port=443): Max retries exceeded with url: <url> (Caused by NewConnectionError('<urllib3.connection.HTTPSConnection object at 0x7fd9a01fb050>: Failed to establish a new connection: [Errno 110] Connection timed out'))
+In this case, uncheck 'Use Proxy for OAuth' and save the Proxy configuration and re-run the custom command again.

 **Note**: $SPLUNK_HOME denotes the path where Splunk is installed.
 Ex: /opt/splunk